svelteuidev/svelteui/apps/docs/src/pages/core/action-icon.md

 ## Children

 ActionIcon accepts any Svelte node or HTML element as a child.
-It does not control icon size, you will need to specify it manually on the icon component to match the ActionIcon size.
+It does not control icon size, so you will need to specify it manually on the icon component to match the ActionIcon size.

 ```svelte
 <script>